November 21, 2020

 - For the rental of office space and equipment exceptions located at § 411.357(a) and (b), respectively, CMS finalized its proposal to add clarification to the exceptions that exclusive use means that the lessee (and any other lessees of the same office space or equipment) uses the office space or equipment to the exclusion of the lessor (or any person or entity related to the lessor).

 - For the physician recruitment exception located at § 411.357(e), CMS is finalizing its proposal to only require the physician practice to sign the writing documenting the recruitment arrangement, if the remuneration is provided indirectly to the physician through payments made to the physician practice and the physician practice does not pass directly through to the physician all of the remuneration from the hospital.

 - For the payments by a physician exception located at § 411.357(i), CMS finalized certain regulatory changes to implement its modified interpretation of this exception.

 - For the fair market value compensation exception located at § 411.357(l), CMS modified this exception so that it may now be used to permit parties to protect arrangements for the rental or lease of office space, including short-term arrangements of less than one year.

 - For the electronic health records items and services exception located at § 411.357(w), CMS eliminated the sunset provision and finalized certain proposals to revise this exception, working closely with the OIG to ensure consistency with the policies finalized by the OIG.

-- For the assistance to compensation a nonphysician practitioner exception located at § 411.357(x), CMS finalized its clarifying proposals related to certain defined terms such as “patient care services” as well as the provisions related to the geographic requirements.
+- For the assistance to compensate a nonphysician practitioner exception located at § 411.357(x), CMS finalized its clarifying proposals related to certain defined terms such as “patient care services” as well as the provisions related to the geographic requirements.

 Providing Flexibility for Nonabusive Business Practices